Cycling Bali: A Smashing 5 days Itinerary + Hacks & Bike Touring Stories

 Cycling The Roads of Bali

 The main road in Bali is a ring skirting the whole island’s coastal perimeter.
-In its southern section, it’s a wide sort of highway, often very busy and not so pleasant to cycle, while the north and western stretches are more narrow and quite.
+In its southern section, it’s a wide sort of highway, often very busy and not so pleasant to cycle, while the north and western stretches are more narrow and quiet.

 Further south is the touristic area of Kuta, which we absolutely advise avoiding, except if you fancy some clubbing.
 Kuta is just a tourist zoo full of drunks, with an unworthy beach and everything is overpriced.
-Check this for a few more things to stay clear off in Bali.
+Check this for a few more things to stay clear of in Bali.

 Free Camping in Bali

-Bali is not camping friendly.
+Bali is not camping-friendly.
 The island is very populated and each corner available is cultivated, even on rice paddies, orchards, or fruit trees.
 The only areas that are not, are just too steep to pitch a tent.

 Camping is possible though on the many beaches of Bali, and there are some cool spots along the hiking trails, although these letter ones are not accessible to a loaded bicycle.
 There seem to be no laws about free camping in Indonesia, just exert the normal precautions, and keep clean.